Skilled Legal Counsel for Your High Net Worth Estate or Special Situation

 Qualified domestic trusts (QDOTs): A QDOT is a very specific trust designed to address the estate tax situation that arises when the spouse of a non-US citizen dies while leaving significant assets to a noncitizen surviving spouse.
 Noncitizen surviving spouses do not qualify for the federal estate tax marital deduction.
 With a QDOT, the assets can go into the trust upon the grantor’s death, with the surviving noncitizen spouse as a trust beneficiary.
 When that spouse passes away, the assets will go to the next beneficiaries named in the trust, with estate taxes deferred until the surviving spouse’s death.

 A well-conceived and well-drafted estate plan does more than direct assets to beneficiaries.
 Your estate plan should also take into account the need to distribute assets to the desired recipients quickly, minimize taxes and provide an orderly and efficient transfer of business interests.
-Susan Eleff and her lawyers will help you navigate these issues and many others in order to efficiently and effectively pass your wealth down to the next generation.
+Susan Eleff and her lawyer will help you navigate these issues and many others in order to efficiently and effectively pass your wealth down to the next generation.

 Learn More About Estate Planning, Tax Savings and Asset Preservation